scharlau/polar_bears_django_visuals/README.md

     </script>
      <p>Sightings for this bear via Radio Device</p>

 We're using the mapbox terrain tiles, as there are no streets.
 An alternative might be satellite.
 You'll need to add your own mapbox access token for this to work.
+For other maps, look at the tiles available from mapbox: https://docs.mapbox.com/api/maps/static-tiles/ and you can also look at the tiles from OpenStreetMap too: https://wiki.openstreetmap.org/wiki/Tiles

 We use the static tag in the iconUrl to convert the path with django to the icon, and separate the icon declaration so that we're not using a blue default one.
 This way, we could use red ones for each sighting by looping through those lat/long coordinates and creating a marker for each of them.